 Staff recognise that children may have a social worker due to safeguarding or welfare needs and this can cause them to have barriers with attendance, behaviour, learning and mental health.

-WCEJS will share information with a social worker for any child whom they are supporting to ensure decisions are made in the best interests of the child.
+Wendover C of E Junior School will share information with a social worker for any child whom they are supporting to ensure decisions are made in the best interests of the child.
 Informed decisions, will be made by staff with regards to safeguarding for those children who are being supported by a social worker.

-The Virtual School lead the support for this cohort of children.
-WCEJS will work in partnership with them and the Local Authority to improve outcomes for these children.
+The Virtual School lead the support for this cohort of children and Wendover C of E Junior School will work in partnership with them and the Local Authority to improve outcomes for these children.